Margical History Tour: Epilogue

 Lisa says Marge's story of Mozart and Salieri is based upon the movie Amadeus and calls it inaccurate.
-Homer notes that the actor starred both in Amadeus and in Animal House and begins singing its theme.
+Homer notes that the same actor starred in both Amadeus and in Animal House and begins singing the latter's theme.

 Cultural references

 Some items seen in the library are Everybody Poops: The Video, Yu-Gi-Oh!
 Price Guides, and Itchy & Scratchy books on tape.

 The title of the episode is a satire of The Beatles' movie, song, and album Magical Mystery Tour.

 When King Henry first appears, he is gorging himself while singing the 1911 music hall song "I'm Henery the Eighth, I Am".
 The lyrics, however, are altered to refer to the King's enormous appetite and reputation for gluttony.
 Henry also wipes his face with Magna Carta, a document which limits the power of the Monarchy and forms the basis of the Constitution of the United Kingdom.
 During King Henry's dream about his son, a brief snatch of the song, "Greensleeves" can be heard.
 While in the marriage counselor's office, Henry is reading a magazine called The Yorker, a send-up of The New Yorker, until Margerine reminds him that they've come to talk about their problems.
 The Sir Thomas More subplot is a satire of Fred Zinnemann's Academy Award-winning film, A Man for All Seasons, starring Paul Scofield as Sir Thomas and Robert Shaw as King Henry.
-Later, in a dig at Tudor anti-Catholicism, Henry watches a Punch and Judy-style show in which Itchy & Scratchy accuse each other of conducting an illegal Catholic Mass and for refusing to sign the Act of Supremacy.
+Later, in a dig at Tudor anti-Catholicism, Henry watches a Punch and Judy-style show in which Itchy & Scratchy accuse each other of conducting an illegal Catholic Mass and refusing to sign the Act of Supremacy.

 As Lisa points out at the end of the episode, the Mozart segment is a satire of Peter Shaffer's stage play Amadeus and Miloš Forman's Academy Award-winning film of the same name.
 During Mozart's first concert, Otto Mann calls out a request for "Sonata in A, K.331".
 In reality, the K numbering system for Mozart's work was not introduced until 70 years after Mozart's death.
 Later, Salieri is compared to the three "untalented" Mozarts—Randy, Jermaine, and Tito from the Jackson Five.
 Mozart's opera "The Musical Fruit" is a satire of both The Magic Flute, and the children's song "Beans, Beans, the Musical Fruit," while the opera is sung to the tune of his composition Eine kleine Nachtmusik, which also plays over the closing credits.
 A fragment from the movement Lacrimosa from Mozart's Requiem can be heard while Mozart is dying.
 When Salieri arrives at the Imperial Palace, the Emperor is listening to Beethoven perform the Ode to Joy from his 9th Symphony on the piano.
 When the Emperor declares all other music obsolete, Beethoven points at Salieri and "Haw Haws" to the opening of his 5th Symphony.

 The epilogue is similar to the one from Animal House.